-Courts-Martial
+12.1.6.
+Courts-Martial.
 There are three types of courts-martial: summary, special, and general.
-By Department of the Air Force policy, members tried before any court-martial have the right to be represented by defense counsel, free of charge.
+Members tried before any court-martial have the right to be represented by defense counsel, free of charge.
 Trial by summary court-martial provides a simple procedure, with the consent of an accused, for prompt resolution of charges against enlisted members alleged to have engaged in minor incidents of misconduct.
 The summary court-martial consists of one commissioned officer who receives the evidence and determines whether the Airman or Guardian is guilty or not guilty.
+A finding of guilty by summary court-martial does not constitute a criminal conviction, as it is not a criminal forum but a disciplinary proceeding.
 The maximum punishment a summary court-martial may impose is considerably less than a special or general court-martial and is further restricted if the accused is above the grade of E-4.
 No summary court-martial may impose a sentence that includes death, a punitive discharge, or more than one month confinement.

 A special court-martial is the intermediate level court-martial presided over by a military judge and has jurisdiction to hear cases against both officer and enlisted Airmen and Guardians accused of violating the UCMJ.
-There is a sub-type of special court-martial called a special court-martial by military judge alone (also known as a limited special court-martial), at which an accused is tried by a military judge alone and does not have the right to a panel of military members, but the maximum punishment authorized is confinement of six months and forfeiture of two-thirds pay per month for six months, as well as any lesser punishments authorized in the standard special court-martial.
-An accused brought before a standard special court-martial has the right to select either a trial by military judge sitting alone, or trial consisting of a panel of four military members.
+There is a sub-type of special court-martial called a special court-martial by military judge alone (also known as a limited special court-martial), at which an accused is tried by a military judge alone and does not have the right to a panel of military members (akin to a civilian jury), but the maximum punishment authorized is confinement of six months and forfeiture of two-thirds pay per month for six months, as well as any lesser punishments authorized in the standard special court-martial.
+An accused brought before a standard special court-martial has the right to select either a trial by military judge sitting alone, or trial consisting of a military judge and a panel of four military members.
 An enlisted member is entitled to have at least one-third of the panel be enlisted members.
-The maximum punishment authorized by a special court-martial is one year confinement, forfeiture of two-thirds pay per month for one year, a bad-conduct discharge, and certain lesser punishments (e.g., a reprimand, hard labor without confinement, restriction, reduction in rank and, if appropriate, a fine).
+For enlisted members, the maximum punishment authorized by a special court-martial is one year confinement, forfeiture of two-thirds pay per month for one year, a bad-conduct discharge, and certain lesser punishments (e.g., a reprimand, hard labor without confinement, restriction, reduction in rank and, if appropriate, a fine).
 A commissioned officer may not be reduced in rank, sentenced to confinement, or dismissed from the service by a special court-martial.